Skip to Content

 My recipe below is best made with Homemade Paneer.
 Although, if you don’t have time and want to use shop-bought, I’ll totally forgive you.
 Please do your best to find the softest paneer possible.
 Malai Paneer is perfect.

-Melt-Away Malai Kofta recipe
+Malai Kofta

 Melt-away Malai Kofta

-I call this creamy paneer kofta curry Melt-Away Malai Kofta simply because they melt away as soon as you put them in your mouth.
+I call this creamy paneer kofta curry melt-away Malai Kofta simply because they melt away as soon as you put them in your mouth.
 Malai Kofta are the ultimate North Indian vegetarian curry recipe to dazzle friends and family.
 A celebration of rich flavours and warming spices.

 Prep Time: 1 hour 20 minutes